 - What to wear to a burial service

-Before a burial can take place, you will need to provide the following paperwork.
-Our caring professionals will ensure all the required paperwork is completed and submitted.
+When arranging a burial service, you should check you have everything you need to start the process.
+Before a burial funeral can take place, you will need to provide the following paperwork.
+Our caring professionals will make sure these are completed and submitted.

-Also known as the green form, you should obtain this when you register the death of a loved one.
+Also known as the green form.
+This is obtained when you register the death of a loved one.